 A Long Time Ago, in a Galaxy Far, Far Away

 A while back, when I abandoned the sheltered, free, uncompromising and carefree life of a university student and started working as a software developer I quickly realized that, all of the sudden, I did not have time to do anything (anything else than work that is).
 I would spend the days at work, to come home tired, make and eat dinner, watch something, go to bed and repeat the next day.

-After several weeks of this dynamic, which such as stark contrast with my previous life as a student where I pretty much did whatever I wanted, whenever I wanted, I thought to myself “This cannot be all there is to life” and endeavoured to find a way to get more stuff done, get more out of life.
-And this is how “the system” that I use today came to be, after reading a ton of books and slowly improving it throughout the years.
-A productivity system to design a life worth living.
+After several weeks of this dynamic, with such as stark contrast to my previous life as a student where I pretty much did whatever I wanted, whenever I wanted, I thought to myself: “This cannot be all there is to life”.
+From then on, I would endeavour to find a way to get more stuff done, to get more out of life.
+And this is how “the system” that I use today came to be.
+After reading a ton of books and slowly improving it throughout the years I would build a productivity system to design a life worth living.